The need to develop our workforce

 The UK’s archives are vital record keepers of the country’s history, enabling us to revisit and learn about crucial events, stories, and moments from all corners of our communities.
 By their very nature, the records we keep represent all walks of life.
 Despite the breadth and inclusive nature of our record keeping, the archive workforce is still failing to be representative of the UK’s population, which is jeopardising the sector’s ability to be truly relevant, connected, and open to all.

-We must harness talent from diverse backgrounds and fling open our doors so we can build a workforce for the future that is appropriately skilled, representative, and inclusive.
-This is why one of the strategic priorities of Archives Unlocked is to ‘diversify the archives workforce by opening up entry routes into the profession, such as apprenticeships, and promoting fair and open recruitment’.
+We must harness talent from diverse backgrounds and fling open our doors so we can build a workforce for the future that is appropriately skilled, representative, and – one of the strategic themes of the Government’s vision for archives – inclusive.
 We want to support new and diverse talent in learning about archive careers, alongside creating a range of entry routes so that different people can train in different ways and do so knowing there is parity of esteem between each route.
+We now look to the country’s archives to not only be bold in approaches to record keeping and storytelling, but to also be bold about the way in which we train our current and future workforce.
+Let’s all work towards being open to all.

 The benefits of apprenticeships to your organisation